build-your-own-internet/byoi/chapters/002-smol-internet/README.md

 2 packets transmitted, 0 received, 100% packet loss, time 1028ms
 ```

-Notice that we 100% packet loss.
-But, when we check `pippin`'s `tcpdump`, we can
+Notice that we see 100% packet loss.
+But, when we check `pippin`'s `tcpdump`, we
-see that the request got to `pippin`:
+can see that the request got to `pippin`:

 ```
 19:01:36.666989 ARP, Request who-has 10.1.1.2 tell 10.1.1.3, length 28